Code-Institute-Submissions/CI-MS1-You-in-Africa/README.md

 * Create a visually appealing website, and fully responsive on all devices and screen sizes.

 Customer Goals:
-* Website clear and user friendly.
+* Website clear and user-friendly.
 Explain as much as possible about the project, but keep it short and simple to not overwhelm.

 * Easy way to donate.